 The Citizens Foundation

-- Has a 92 percent pass rate at matriculation level vs. the national average of 56 percent
+- 92 percent pass rate at the matriculation level, compared with 56 percent national average.